sparticle999/SpaceCompany/README.md

 - Exotic Matter for intersteller travel
 - Dark Matter
 - Some sort of prestige
+- Stargate for other solar systems

 v0.4.1
 - Achievements for the rest of the resources
 - Achievements for T4 Machines

 v0.4.0 The Hot and Cold Update
-- Added Dyson Swarm
-- Added Research for Dyson Sphere
+- Dyson Sphere

 # Changelog: